unytco/unyt-infra-marketplace/README.md

 **Step 2: Submit to the Holo Hosting Bridging Smart Agreement**
 - Alice enters the amount (100 HF) and confirms the transfer
 - The transaction is submitted to the **bridging smart agreement** on the Holo Hosting network
-- The smart agreement debits 100 HF from Alice's Holo Hosting account and attaches that payment to the bridging smart agreement.
+- 100 HF is debited from Alice's Holo Hosting account and that payment is attached to the Unyt Holo Hosting Bridging Smart Agreement.

 **Step 3: Bridging Agent Coordination**
-- The **bridging agent** on Holo Hosting gets notified of the action and executes the bridging smart agreement
+- The **bridging agent** on Holo Hosting gets notified of the action (or checks on an interval basis) and executes the Bridging Smart Agreement
-- The bridging agent communicates the transfer details (amount, destination address, source verification) to its counterpart bridging agent on Infrastructure Marketplace
+- The Unyt Holo Hosting Bridging Agent communicates the transfer details (amount, destination address, source verification) to its counterpart bridging agent on Infrastructure Marketplace

-**Step 4: Credit the Mirrored Unit**
+**Step 4: Transfer the Mirrored Unit**
-- The bridging agent on **Infrastructure Marketplace** receives the transfer notification
+- The bridging agent on **Unyt Infrastructure Marketplace** receives the transfer notification
-- It executes the corresponding smart agreement on the Infrastructure Marketplace side
+- It executes the corresponding Smart Agreement on the Infrastructure Marketplace side which adjusts the Bridging Agent's credit limit by 100 HF.
-- Alice's Infrastructure Marketplace account is credited with **100 HF** (a mirrored version of the locked Base HF units that Alice had sent to the Bridging Smart Agreement on the Holo Hosting Unyt App)
+- Alice's Unyt Infrastructure Marketplace account is credited with **100 HF** (a mirrored version of the locked Base HF units)

 **Step 5: Confirmation**
 - Alice sees the incoming transfer appear in her Infrastructure Marketplace inbox
 - She accepts the transaction, and her balance now shows +100 HF

-*technically, the HF units in the Infrastructure Marketplace App are Mirrored HF, but since the other units are locked and these are 1:1, it is simpler to just refer to them also as HF.
+*Since this is really just accounting, technically, the HF units in the Infrastructure Marketplace App are Mirrored HF, but since the other units are locked and these are 1:1, it is simpler to just refer to them also as HF.

 ---

 ### Transfer In: Infrastructure Marketplace → Holo Hosting

-Now Alice wants to send 50 HF (-mirror) back from Infrastructure Marketplace to Holo Hosting.
+Now Alice wants to send 50 HF (-mirror) back from Unyt Infrastructure Marketplace to Holo Hosting.

-**Step 1: Initiate Transfer In (in Infrastructure Marketplace)**
+**Step 1: Initiate Transfer In**
-- Alice opens **Infrastructure Marketplace** and navigates to **Transfer Out** (from her perspective, she's sending units out)
+- Alice opens **Unyt Infrastructure Marketplace** and navigates to **Transfer Out**
 - She selects **HF** as the unit and **Holo Hosting** as the destination network
 - She enters her **Address from Holo Hosting** as the destination address
-  > 💡 External network contacts must be added through the Transfer In/Out flow—the standard address book only supports adding contacts within the same network,

 **Step 2: Submit to the Infra Bridging Smart Agreement**
 - Alice enters the amount (50 HF) and confirms
-- Alices Infrastructure Marketplace account gets debited 50 HF
+- Alice's Unyt Infrastructure Marketplace account gets debited 50 HF
-- The 50 HF are attached to the Infra Bridging Smart Agreement
+- The 50 HF are attached to the Unyt Infra Bridging Smart Agreement

 **Step 3: Bridging Agent Coordination**
-- The bridging agent on Infrastructure Marketplace executes the Smart Agreement
+- The bridging agent on Unyt Infrastructure Marketplace executes the Smart Agreement
-- It then signals the Holo Hosting bridging agent with the verified transfer details
+- It then signals the Unyt Holo Hosting bridging agent with the verified transfer details

 **Step 4: Release from Reserve**
-- The bridging agent on **Holo Hosting** executes the return smart agreement
+- The bridging agent on **Unyt Holo Hosting** executes the return smart agreement
-- 50 HF is released from the Smart Agreement and credited to Alice's Holo Hosting account
+- 50 HF is released from the Smart Agreement and sent to Alice's Unyt Holo Hosting account

 **Step 5: Confirmation**
-- Alice sees the incoming transfer in her Holo Hosting inbox
+- Alice sees the incoming transfer in her Unyt Holo Hosting inbox
-- Upon acceptance, her Holo Hosting balance reflects +50 HF
+- Upon acceptance, her Unyt Holo Hosting balance reflects +50 HF

 **Note:** Rules and constraints can be put in place to control the flow of transactions across any particular bridge.
 Those are determined by the Bridging Smart Agreements on either side of a bridge.

 ---

-### Important: Adding External Network Contacts

 > ⚠️ **Contacts for external networks must be created during the Transfer In or Transfer Out process.** The standard address book only supports adding contacts within the same Unyt network.
 When you initiate a cross-network transfer, you'll be prompted to select one that you have previously saved or enter and save the destination address.
-Again, this is the only way to establish a contact on an external network.
+This is the only way to establish a contact on an external network.

-## Features from other recent releases
+## Features from Recent Releases

 ### Unit Type System